cpmech/gosl/examples/README.md

 3.  **vtk_isosurf01** -- Visualisatioin of iso-surface using VTK.

-# 1 la_umfpack01 -- Linear Algebra -- Umfpack01
+# 1 la_umfpack01 &ndash; Linear Algebra: Umfpack01

 A small linear system is solved with [Umfpack](http://faculty.cse.tamu.edu/davis/suitesparse.html).
 The sparse matrix representation is initialised with a triplet.